MoWangCZ/gitskills/README.md

 # gitskills
-Crateing a new branch is quick AND simple.
+Crateing a new branch is quick AND simple In dev branch.